CenikLab/CenikLab.github.io/_alumni/2021_01_30_daniela_garcia.md

 im_height: 160
 description:

+   Daniela currently works at Thermo Fisher.
 I am broadly interested in using genome-wide approaches to understand the roles of RNA in cancer and other diseases.
    Outside of lab, I enjoy trying new foods, wine tasting, craft beers and boxing (to keep it healthy).